-The Court of Appeal disagreed, finding that Lodi had failed to establish the conditions for creating the privilege.
-Lodi had done nothing more than cite the policy behind the deliberative process privilege without explaining why the facts in this particular case justified invocation of the privilege.
-However, because the Court of Appeal was deciding the case under the California Environmental Quality Act ("CEQA"), and not the Public Records Act, the Court found there was no prejudice and refused to reverse the lower court's ruling.
+The Court of Appeal disagreed, finding that Lodi had failed to establish the conditions for creating the privilege, because Lodi had done nothing more than cite the policy behind the deliberative process privilege without explaining why the facts in this particular case justified invocation of the privilege.220 However, because the Court of Appeal was deciding the case under the California Environmental Quality Act ("CEQA"), and not the Public Records Act, the Court found there was no prejudice and refused to reverse the lower court's ruling.221

 In comparison, the public entity in Humane Society of the United States v.
-Superior Court, provided detailed declarations from employees and experts explaining why disclosing certain research documents would harm the research process.
-The Humane Society sought disclosure of certain records and communications related to the preparation of a study by the University of
+Superior Court, provided detailed declarations from an employee and expert explaining why disclosing certain research documents would harm the research process.222 The Humane Society sought disclosure of certain records and communications related to the preparation of a study by the University of California involving housing of egg-laying hens, and the University claimed various privileges including deliberative process.